gwinndr/YOLOv4-Pytorch/README.md

 This is not the first time I've implemented YOLO, but I couldn't share my other one so here we are.
 The nice thing about not being on a company's time, is that I could pretty much develop this "from the ground up".
 Without a time and money crunch, I could really take my time with certain things which is always a plus.
 Of course this can be a double edged sword because it's really easy to be lazy and do nothing all day when there's no one to wave money in your face, but what can you do?

 Another nice thing, is this time around, I developed this alongside Alexey's Darknet.
 This was a good idea, as I discovered that I had actually done jitter wrong the first time around (Josh, you should fix this if you haven't).
-I'm glad to have been able to do everything right this time and have something special for my Github account.
+All in all, this was fun, and is a nice little gem for my Github account.

 TLDR: I was bored, and this is sort of a capstone project to my collegiate career.
 Hope you like it :-).